 What is measles?

-Measles, also known as red measles, is a severe illness caused by the measles virus.
+Measles is a serious illness caused by the measles virus.

 Measles can cause encephalitis, an inflammation of the brain, which can lead to seizures, deafness, or brain damage.
 One person in every 3,000 with measles may die from complications.
 Complications and death are most common in infants less than 12 months of age and in adults.